durgamahesh16/artemisia/docs/components/teradata.md

     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
     * session: no of sessions used for the load
     * load-path: path to load from (eg: /var/tmp/input.txt)
-    * mode: mode of loading the table
+    * mode: mode of loading the table.
+The allowed modes are
+        * fastload
+        * default
     * header: boolean field to enable/disable headers
     * escapechar: escape character used in the file
     * batch-size: loads into table will be grouped into batches of this size.